 Serotonin causes a feeling of euphoria, happiness, and well-being.
 This feel-good hormone binds with the same receptor as psilocybin, the active ingredient in magic mushrooms.

 Both serotonin and dopamine are alkaline in nature, and an alkaline body can repair itself more quickly.
-It is also a well-known fact that cancer thrives in an acidic environment, and can’t survive in an alkaline and well-oxygenated environment – both of which mediation provides.
+It is also a well-known fact that cancer thrives in an acidic environment, and can’t survive in an alkaline and well-oxygenated environment – both of which meditation provides.

 Nitric oxide is a molecule responsible for vasodilation – widening of the blood vessels, which increases circulation and lowers blood pressure – the best protection against a stroke!